-- · Increased labor pool to replace retiring workers - · Increased selection for new hires - · Overall increased quality of work force - · Overall increased quality of manufacturing in western Illinois - · Increased technical expertise of existing work force
+- · Increased labor pool to replace retiring workers - · Increased selection for new hires - · Overall increased quality of work force - · Overall increased quality of manufacturing in western Illinois - · Increased technical expertise of existing work force http://catalog.sandburg.edu/academicinformation/ #graduation_policies_and_procedures

 - Complete an application for admission and, if desired, apply for financial aid. - Send an official high school transcript or GED score report to the Admissions and Records Office. - Complete the placement exam, COMPASS. - Meet with an advisor/counselor to select classes and complete the registration process.